prashantgpt91/prashantgpt91.github.io/about.md

 Check out my projects <a href="/projects"> here</a>.
 Feel free to reach out to me via <a href="mailto:contact@imprashant.com" target="_top">email.</a>

 This site is fully static, running on [Jekyll](http://jekyllrb.com/) and hosted on GitHub Pages.
 Comments are powered by [Staticman](https://staticman.net).
-The source code is publicly available, so if you see something that's incorrect, please [submit a pull request](https://github.com/x0v/x0v.github.io/compare). *Obrigado!*<!--tomb-->
+The source code is publicly available, so if you see something that's incorrect, please [submit a pull request](https://github.com/x0v/x0v.github.io/compare)<!--tomb-->